animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-However, the {data-store-name} Function on the server gets the
+However, the GemFire Function on the server gets the
 following:

 </div>